history-lab/archiving-digital-records/2024/05-command-line-intro.md

 ---
 # OK, what is the command line?
 * Textual interface to the computer
-* User inputs commands via keyboard and receives text output
+* The user inputs commands via keyboard and receives text output
 * "command line" and "terminal" are used interchangeably

 ![height:256px width:384px](static/command-line.png)

 ---
 # Shell
-* Program that provides the command line
+* The program that provides the command line
 * Interface between the user and operating system

 ![height:384px width:288px](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRgL8vVGby133vx9tQBjKyZ24VdkDrnlNdWRdwRg6EBjCYHzaa5ckhI7up6YthQAal7Yag&usqp=CAU)